DecentralizedDerivatives/DRCT_standard/README.md

 ## Conclusion <a name="conclusion"> </a>

-Stable coins, prediction markets, and cross border (or chain) price risk are issues and solutions that do not exist, and are not needed, in societies that have an efficient derivatives market.
+Wide adoption of cryptocurrencies will only occur when price volatility can be harnessed and/or tamed.
+Businesses and individuals need derivatives to be part of their risk mitigation strategy.
+They should be focused on their business operations and daily life, not price volatility.

 The launching of bitcoin futures (or other crypto futures) and the push towards a regulated market will provide liquidity for the network, however does not address the fundamental need for the network which is a truly open, portable and unstoppable application available to all users.
+Businesses and individuals should not have to come up with a minimum of 5 Bitcoin to be able to short it.
+Wide adoption starts with trully accessable risk manangment tools for everyone.

 ## Documentation <a name="Documentation"> </a>